lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 Hello!
 I'm \_\_\_\_\_\_\_\_\_\_ and I'm \_\_\_\_\_\_\_\_\_\_.

-## Today we're modeling to learn from patient data and team trends
+## Today we're modeling to learn from patient data and team trends.

 ## Done and Do (15 minutes)